onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 [Music]
 unit seven
-tape script 7.1 John hi I'm
+tapescript 7.1 John hi I'm
 John I live in London I have a flat in
 Dean Street Soho I've lived here for three years I'm a Press photographer